 Why do you ask for my email address, telephone and mobile number?

-The main way we will be communicating with people signed up to Wiltshire and Swindon Community Messaging is via email so if you have an email address please add it during the sign up process.
-We will also be sending text and voicemails when appropriate so you can also choose to enter your telephone and mobile phone numbers.
+The main way we communicate with people signed up to Wiltshire and Swindon Community Messaging is by email.
+If you have an email address please add it during the sign up process.
+We will also be sending text and voicemails when appropriate so please choose to enter your mobile phone and home phone numbers.

 How will I know emails are from Wiltshire and Swindon Community Messaging?